 Whatever online business idea you come up with, WordPress is well-equipped for it.
 Users can begin selling products by installing WordPress eCommerce plugins.

 WooCommerce, the most popular WordPress eCommerce plugin, implements crucial online store features, such as shopping carts, checkout pages, one-click refunds, marketing tools, an order management system, and other add-ons.

 Popular Sites Using WordPress

-Let’s go over some popular websites built on WordPress and examine how you can apply their design features and tricks to your site.
+Let’s go over some popular websites and examine how you can apply their design features and tricks to your site.

 The New Yorker’s site employs serif fonts to achieve a simple yet classy look in line with the magazine’s print counterpart.

 Online versions of publications don’t have to fully emulate the print version.
 However, transferring some of the familiar qualities into the online space creates a more consistent brand experience.